The Menopause Clinic · Louisiana

 • Evaluation of urinary/pelvic overlap symptoms

-• Referral to pelvic floor physical therapy or specialty care when needed
+• Referral to pelvic floor physical therapy, sex therapy, or specialty care when helpful

 We focus on safe, medically appropriate care.
 No gimmicks.
 No pressure.
 Just thoughtful treatment and follow-up.